 It is already here.
 It became compulsory in September 2020 although many schools started early as ‘early adopters’.
 Any schools that had difficulties getting everything ready due to the Coronavoirs pandemic have until September 2021 to make sure that they have everything ready.

 Are you ready?

 Whilst we are sure that many of you are already getting ready for this, we also know that many others are worried and need support.
 A poll of more than 2,000 teachers by the NSPCC children's charity and National Education Union found that 28% of teachers believe their school is not ready to teach new relationships and sex education lessons and 47% lack confidence in their own ability to deliver the new curriculum.

 How we can help

 To start with we can help you understand what the guidance is all about with our series of bite size blogs to help you build your understanding.
 You can read these here.

-We celebrated our 25th birthday this year and as a birthday present to all schools we are offering free support to any teachers that are concerned about being ready for September 2020.
+We celebrated our 27th birthday this year and as a birthday present to all schools we are offering free support to any teachers that are concerned about being ready.